amhndu/Notes/README.md

 #Notes
 A simple music player

-The notes get higher from A-J (or any other row)
+The notes get higher from 'A' to ';' (or any other row)

 #Compiling
 Dependencies